PhilippMolitor/nextcloud-portable/README.md

 ## Container topology
 The service is assembled from several applications, not just Nextcloud:

-1. A reverse proxy to handle incoming connections and TLS certficated via LetsEncrypt ([Caddy webserver](https://hub.docker.com/r/abiosoft/caddy/) with a custom configuration)
+1. A reverse proxy to handle incoming connections and TLS certficates via LetsEncrypt ([Caddy webserver](https://hub.docker.com/r/abiosoft/caddy/) with a custom configuration)
 2. The [Nextcloud](https://hub.docker.com/_/nextcloud/) application (which